rvicedomini/strainberry/README.md

 ![Strainberry logo](https://github.com/rvicedomini/strainberry/raw/master/images/sberry-logo_590x142.png)

-## Automated strain separation of low-complexity metagenomes
+# Automated strain separation of low-complexity metagenomes

+Write somwthing here...

-## System requirements
+# System requirements

 + Strainberry has been developed and tested under a Linux environment
 + The bash shell should be installed